 3. Paperwork and Administrative Costs

 Compared to the paperwork required in starting a for-profit, the paperwork involved in starting a nonprofit is more.
 It requires you to fill up tax forms and nonprofit incorporation to qualify.
-To ensure that all the paperwork is filled out correctly, it is better to hire an accountant and a lawyer.
+It is better to hire an accountant and a lawyer to ensure that all the paperwork is filled out correctly.
 All of this adds up to more fees and requirements.

 4. Loss of Tax Status